 Information and Communication Technology has had a huge impact on all our lives, not least in education.
 The pace of change is unprecedented and the expectation is that all young people will leave school proficient in the use of this technology.

 In this context, the first thing that we need to accept is that there is no ‘app’ for good teaching.
-As a staff we are totally committed to continuously improving the quality of teaching and learning at Luckley and we firmly believe that although the Tablets will not do this on their own – they certainly have the potential to help.
+As a staff we are totally committed to continuously improving the quality of teaching and learning at Luckley and we firmly believe that although the Surfaces will not do this on their own – they certainly have the potential to help.
 The ability to take written notes, collaborate on class projects, and receive and hand in homework electronically enables us to work far more efficiently.

 The following Q & As will explain a bit more about how the scheme works: